Mortimer333/Validate/README.md

     "bio"     => "",
     "add"     => [
       "created" => "2020-01-01",
-      "surname" => "nana",
+      "nana",
       "age" => 12
     ]
    ];

-  if(!Vali::date($data,$spec)) print_r(Vali::GetError());
+  if ( !Vali::dat( $data, $spec ) ) echo Vali::GetError();
 ```

 # How to use

-## Single function
+## Method

 All functions are static so you could call them anywhere, anytime.
 If you wanna check if your array is associative `Vali::Assoc( array( 'a' => 'b' ) )`, if you want to assign name to validation for clearer errors `Vali::Assoc( array( 'a' => 'b' ), 'My assoc array' )`, if you wanna check if it's not associative array `Vali::Assoc( array( 'a' => 'b' ), 'My assoc array', true )` or just `!Vali::Assoc( array( 'a' => 'b' ), 'My assoc array' )`.
-All function and their usage is written lower but you get the idea.
+All function and their usage is explained below but you get the idea.

 ## Schema

 Schema is predefined structure of data you want to validate.
 It helps if you recive multiple, nested variables in your API and don't wanna create hundreds of ifs to validate them.

-Structure is divided into _indexed variables_ and _loose ones_.
-The indexed are validated first and you can set them in check->indexes (as shown above).
+Structure is divided into `set` and `free` variables.
+The `set` is validated first then all left values with `free`.
 You can assign them names (for geting clearer errors) and types.
 Available types :
  - int
  - decimal
  - array